IulianEmilTampu/PediatricBrainTumorClassification-MRI/README.md

 The dataset used for this project was obtained from [CBTN](https://cbtn.org/).

 ## Code structure
-Model pretraining, fine tuning and evaluation are run using .py scripts using hydra configuration files.
+Model pretraining, fine-tuning and evaluation are run using .py scripts using hydra configuration files.
 The configuration files for contrastive pretraining (``SimCLR_config.yaml``), model classification training (``config.yaml``) and evaluation (``evaluation_config.yaml``) can be found in the conf folder.
 Additionally, configuration files specifying the dataset settings are available in the config/dataset folder.
-See the different configuration files for all the availabe tunable settings for model pretraining and classification training.
+See the different configuration files for all the available tunable settings for model pretraining and classification training.

 ## Usage
 - **Model pretraining**: model pretraining is run though the ``run_SimCLR_preptraining.py`` script which is configured with the ``SimCLR_config.yaml`` configuration file.
 After setting the appropriate paths in the configuration file, run the code below for model pretraining: